 The nights are getting a little cooler and the unmistakable crispness of the changing weather is all around you… it’s that time of year again for autumn awesomeness in Vermont!
-It is that magical time of year for pumpkin picking, apple picking, haunted happenings, fabulous fall foliage, and many more fun fall festivities.
+It is that magical time of year for pumpkin picking, apple picking, haunted places, fabulous fall foliage, and many more fun fall festivities.

 Whether you like your corn mazes to be all business and all about the challenge, or you’d like yours to come with a healthy helping of autumn activities alongside, you’ll find it here on this list of the 8 best corn mazes in Vermont!